Omnichannel programs and in-store verification

 Associate Override

-Associate Override is a feature that you can opt to turn on as part of the Omnichannel Package.
+Associate Override is a feature that you can opt to turn on as part of the InStore product.

 Turning this feature on will enable in-store associates to override or bypass a SheerID verification by inputting a code.